Carlos Espínola (sailor): Sailing career

-Nicknamed Camau, Espínola was born in Corrientes and started training at the Club Náutico de La Totora in his home province.
+Espínola was born in Corrientes and started training at the Club Náutico de La Totora in his home province.
 He obtained his first important award, a silver medal, during the Pan American Games held in 1991 in Havana.
 In the following games, held in Mar del Plata in 1995, Espínola obtained the gold medal.

 A year later he won the silver medal at the 1996 Olympics held in Atlanta; he would win a silver medal at the Olympic Games in Sydney.
 In 1998, he won the gold medal in the European windsurf Championship held in Greece.

 Espínola then decided to change category, from Mistral (windsurf) to Tornado, with Santiago Lange he got a bronze medal at the 2004 Summer Olympics in Athens, and then again in the 2008 Summer Olympics in Beijing, becoming the Argentine sportsman with most Olympic medals (this record of four medals was equalled in 2012 by field hockey player Luciana Aymar).
 He is also the only sportsperson who had the honor of being the flag bearer for Argentina in two Summer Olympic Games (2000 in Sydney and 2004 in Athens).

 In 1996, Carlos received the Gold Olimpia Award as the best athlete of the year from his country.
 He won the Platinum Konex Award two times, in 2000 and 2010, as the best sailor from the each decade in Argentina.